 A lot of people do not know that there are different levels of paralysis.
 The lower or higher the injury to the spinal column determines the amount of feeling and function your body can produce.
 There are differing classifications depending on those levels.
 I myself am a C4-5.
 That means I have the ability to feel everything above mid chest.
 Along with that I have use my biceps, some triceps movement, limited wrist movement and no finger movement.
 These classifications are not set in stone.
 They are different for every spinal cord injury.

 Along with these different levels there are also complete and incomplete spinal cord injuries.
 Complete means there is absolutely no feeling below the level of injury.
 Incomplete means there is some type of sensation below the level of injury.
-I myself am a complete.
-Although in some of my charts I see it says incomplete.
-But a lot of the time I think I know more than the doctors do about this stuff.
+I myself am incomplete.
+It doesn't mean you can feel like normal, it just means there is a sensation.
+The sensation is limited to a small area or areas.

 There are differences between quadriplegic and paraplegic.
 Quadriplegia is a type of paralysis when a person's arms and legs are affected.
 There is either no or limited movement in the limbs.
 Paraplegia is when a person's lower extremities are affected.
 Thoracic level or below.